17 (XXXTentacion album)

 The album is built on acoustic and piano-driven songs, rather than the "turn-up" style and distortion bass sounds that was popular in XXXTentacion's native Florida scene.
 It experiments with a variety of genres, such as emo, lo-fi, indie rock, alternative R&B and grunge, while the lyrics are based around themes such as suicide, failed relationships, and infidelity.
 XXXTentacion stated that the album's target audience is people who suffer with depression, and that the album is also an "entry" into his mind.

-The album produced the singles "Jocelyn Flores", and "Fuck Love".
-"Jocelyn Flores", "Revenge", "Everybody Dies in Their Nightmares", "Depression & Obsession", "Save Me" and "Carry On" all debuted on the Billboard Hot 100.
+The album was supported by the singles "Revenge", "Jocelyn Flores", and "Fuck Love", which all debuted on the Billboard Hot 100 along with "Everybody Dies in Their Nightmares", "Depression & Obsession", "Save Me" and "Carry On".
 "Jocelyn Flores", "Everybody Dies in Their Nightmares" and "Fuck Love" also debuted in the top 100 of the UK Singles Chart.

 Although 17 was marketed with no radio play or much press coverage, it was a commercial success and was positively reviewed by several publications.
 It debuted at number two on the US Billboard 200, with 87,000 album-equivalent units, and has been certified double platinum by the Recording Industry Association of America (RIAA).
 It also charted highly in numerous European countries, including top five positions in Denmark, the Netherlands, Finland, Italy, Sweden, and a number one position in Norway.
 The album has also been certified platinum in Canada, Denmark and New Zealand.
 XXXTentacion posthumously won Favourite Soul/R&B Album for 17 at the 2018 American Music Awards.